 Table of contents:

-- Benefits of Google Drive Salesforce Integration
+- Core Benefits of a Deep Salesforce-Google Drive Integration

 - Conclusion